MPR-UKD/DICOM_Translator/README.md

 ## Usage (as .exe)

 1. Under the following Links ([one_dir_exe](/dist/DICOMTranslator.zip ), [one_file_exe](/dist/DicomTranslator.exe)) you can download the DICOMTranslator as exe.
+Note: The application can also be installed in the traditional way, by running the [InstallerSetup](/Output/DicomTranslatorSetup.exe) in Output and adding **DicomTranslator** to your programs.
+If you want to uninstall it, you can do this directly as with other programs.

 2. If you use the one_dir_exe select the folder
 3. Click on the exe (DicomTranslator.exe), then the application starts
 4. Select whether the files should be copied or moved.